dllu/sriv/README.md

 > why does it use so much cpu?

-it is designed to aggressively generate thumbnails with many threads.
+it is designed to aggressively generate thumbnails with many threads

 > why does it use so much ram?

-in addition to generating thumbnails in parallel, it also stores a local cache of full size images.
+in addition to generating thumbnails in parallel, it also stores a local cache of full size images

 > why does it use so much gpu?

-it puts the textures on the gpu for smoother viewing experience.
+it puts the textures on the gpu for a smoother viewing experience, and it may use a CUDA-capable GPU for CLIP embedding generation